 Long Live Nigeria!!!

-BEING THE TEXT OF A TALK DELIVERED BY PROF. M. K. MKPA AT THE “NTUM OHA” LECTURES/FRANK TALKS AT AGWUENA GIRLS HIGH SCHOOL, ABIRIBA, ON 29 DECEMBER, 2001.
+BEING THE TEXT OF A TALK DELIVERED BY DR NMA OGOZY AT THE “NTUM OHA” LECTURES/FRANK TALKS AT THE ERINMA HALL, ABIRIBA, ON 1ST JANUARY, 2004.

 It is with the best compliments of this season that I salute the “NTUM OHA”, the organizers of these renaissant annual lectures/frank talk.
 I earnestly appreciate the unique privilege of your invitation to me to “touch base” with you on this year’s theme “The Professionals in Community Development: The Abiriba Experience”.